 Music Director and Conductor

 Christopher E. Johnston is a native of the Washington, D.C./Northern Virginia area.
 A composer, conductor, and pianist, he has been a prominent figure in the D.C.-area music scene for over 25 years.
-He received his Bachelor’s of Music in composition from Indiana University and his M.A. in conducting from George Mason University.
+He received his Bachelor of Music in composition from Indiana University and his M.A. in conducting from George Mason University.
 He is the author of numerous choral, orchestral, and jazz ensemble works.
-In 2002, he composed From Far and Away, a work for narrator and orchestra commissioned by the Reunion Music Society, Inc. The NOVA-Annandale Symphony premiered the work in October of that year to commemorate the RMS’s 10th anniversary.
-Chris has been praised by The Washington Post for his work as conductor of the 1997 world premier of Nancy Binns Reed’s “The Blue Opera.”
+In 2002, he composed From Far and Away, a work for narrator and orchestra commissioned by the Reunion Music Society, Inc. The NOVA Symphony Orchestra premiered the work in October of that year to commemorate the RMS’s 10th anniversary.
+Chris has been praised by The Washington Post for his work as conductor of the 1997 world premiere of Nancy Binns Reed’s “The Blue Opera.”
 As instructor of Music and Computer Technology at the Fairfax Academy for Communications and the Arts, he designed the state of Virginia’s first music technology curriculum, and for the past 17 years has been a pioneer in developing music technology programs nationwide.
 In 2005, he received national recognition for his work in music education as a recipient of the Claes Nobel Distinguished Educator Award.
 In 2006, he was a recipient of the Wolftrap Foundation Scholarship Award in which he designed and produced a project where eight young composers created and premiered a new multi-movement work entitled “Suite for Electric Guitar and Orchestra.”
 In 2008, he was the recipient of the LFI 2008 Virginia Leadership in Education Award and was honored by approximately 400 business and community leaders for his innovative work in music education.
 He is a three-time Grammy “Music Educator of the Year” nominee.
-An advocate for performances of works by young composers, he has conducted many of these during his tenure with the NOVA-Annandale Symphony Orchestra.
+An advocate for performances of works by young composers, he has conducted many of these during his tenure with the NOVA Symphony Orchestra.

 Sharon Jones hails from Portsmouth, Virginia.
 She started piano studies at the age 9 and started cello age 12.
 She played in junior high and high school string orchestras and attended All-State and regional orchestras where she had the honor of playing under the baton of Aaron Copland.
 Sharon is a charter member of Bay Area Youth Symphony and was awarded a music scholarship for lessons with cellist Janet Kriner.
 Ms. Jones attended West Virginia University and Wheaton College (Illinois) Conservatory of Music, where she earned her Bachelor’s of Music in Cello Performance.
 Her undergraduate cello teacher was Mr. David Szepessy.
 She is a member of Mu Phi Epsilon.
 She is an alumnus of the Eastern Music Festival, Greensboro, North Carolina for three summers where she studied cello with Owen Carman, Nancy Stensen, and Jonathan Catchings.
 In her free time, Sharon enjoys singing in the choir and playing for worship services at St. Barnabas’ Episcopal Church, Trinity Episcopal Church, St. John’s United Methodist Church, and Hope Lutheran Church in Annandale, Virginia.
 Ms. Jones has performed with the Georgetown Symphony Orchestra, the Arlington Forest United Methodist Church Orchestra, the Prelude Chamber Ensemble, The Hollin Hall Band, and the VA Medical Music Group.
 She is a charter member of The Annandale Strings.

 Lou Brundidge began his trombone studies at age 12 in Panama City, FL.
 As a young trombonist, he made first chair in 7th grade and maintained that position throughout High School.
 He auditioned and was selected for All District Band six consecutive years for the Florida Panhandle.
 As a sophomore, he auditioned and was selected to play in the Florida’s State Orchestra.
 Lou competed and scored superior in numerous semi-annual ensemble and solo competitions.
 Upon graduation, he attended the United States Air Force Academy at which point he placed his musical ambitions on hold to serve the nation.
 He retired from the Air Force in 2014 and has since played in several local concert and jazz bands.
-He joined the NOVA Annandale Symphony Orchestra in the fall of 2016.
+He joined the NOVA Symphony Orchestra in the fall of 2016.

 Claiborne T. Richardson, II, is a graduate of West Virginia University’s School of Music (B.M.Ed.), and The College of William and Mary’s Marshall-Wythe School of Law (J.D.).
-He studied trumpet with John Wright (Principal Cornetist, Marine Band) and Jack McKie (Pittsburgh Symphony); percussion with Dr. Claiborne Richardson (Lake Braddock S. S., Virginia State University and Howard University) and Frank Delpiano (Principal Percussionist, Marine Band); and studied conducting with Professor Don Wilcox, Frederick Fennell, and Dr. Claiborne Richardson.
-Clai is a former high school- and middle school-music educator who has also served as a guest conductor and clinician for high school and college instrumental ensembles in Virginia, West Virginia, Washington, D.C. and Pennsylvania.
-He has played for TV, radio and a touring company.
-He has played drum set with Herb Smith, Wes Biles, Herman Burney, Michael Thomas, Dr. George Ross, Jacques “The Saxman” Johnson, Kenny Rittenhouse, Joe Kennedy, Jr., Charlie Byrd, Lew Soloff and Randy Purcell, as well as in the WVU Jazz Ensemble, the Leonard Hannigan Big Band, the Doc Dikeman Big Band, and the Russell Wilson Trio.
+He studied trumpet with John Wright (Principal Cornetist, Marine Band) and Jack McKie (Pittsburgh Symphony); percussion with Dr. Claiborne Richardson (Lake Braddock S. S., Virginia State University, and Howard University) and Frank Delpiano (Principal Percussionist, Marine Band); and studied conducting with Professor Don Wilcox, Frederick Fennell, and Dr. Claiborne Richardson.
+Clai is a former high school- and middle school-music educator who has also served as a guest conductor and clinician for high school and college instrumental ensembles in Virginia, West Virginia, Washington, D.C., and Pennsylvania.
+He has played for TV, radio, and a touring company.
+He has played drum set with Herb Smith, Wes Biles, Herman Burney, Michael Thomas, Dr. George Ross, Jacques “The Saxman” Johnson, Kenny Rittenhouse, Joe Kennedy, Jr., Charlie Byrd, Lew Soloff, and Randy Purcell, as well as in the WVU Jazz Ensemble, the Leonard Hannigan Big Band, the Doc Dikeman Big Band, and the Russell Wilson Trio.
 He is a co-founder of the band Nightmusic.

-He currently holds the drum set chair for the Reunion Music Society Jazz Orchestra and The Chris Johnston Trio.
-He is the timpanist and principal percussionist with the NOVA-Annandale Symphony Orchestra.
-He is an original member of the orchestra and has been a guest conductor for NOVA-ASO.
-He is President of The Reunion Music Society, Inc. and he plays trumpet and percussion for the Annandale Brass Ensemble and for St. Margaret’s Episcopal Church.
+Clai currently holds the drum set chair for the Reunion Music Society Jazz Orchestra and The Chris Johnston Trio.
+He is the timpanist and principal percussionist with the NOVA Symphony Orchestra.
+He is an original member of the orchestra and has been a guest conductor.
+He is a member of the Board and Past-President of The Reunion Music Society, Inc. He plays trumpet and percussion for the Annandale Brass Ensemble and for St. Margaret’s Episcopal Church.
 He also plays with various artists and groups on a freelance basis.
-Clai is a Senior Assistant Commonwealth’s Attorney in Prince William County, Va., where he has prosecuted several nationally reported cases.
+Clai is presently an Assistant Commonwealth’s Attorney in Fairfax County, Va., and has prosecuted several nationally reported cases.